atifali/atifali.github.io/_posts/2020-5-15-quick-and-dirty-rng.md

 }
 ```

-Note that I am not an expert of Random Number Generators or Probability Theory or Statistics so I can totally imagine that there is still some kind of pattern or the so called oracle attack vector from the outputs of this function.
+Note that I am not an expert in Random Number Generators or Probability Theory or Statistics so I can totally imagine that there is still some kind of pattern or the so called oracle attack vector from the outputs of this function.
 But for my application this worked just fine.
 Remember this is a __Quick & Dirty__ Method.

-Next steps in validating and further improving this would be to pass this through some kind of statistical pattern analyzer (not sure what the technical term for that is :cry:) and then try to iterate based on that.
+Next steps in validating and further improving this would be to pass this through some kind of statistical pattern analyzer (not yet sure what the technical term for that is :cry:) and then try to iterate based on that.
 Lets leave that up for another post!

 Let me know what you think of the above way and if you have any suggestions please leave a comment!

 #### TL;DR
 On the ESP32 micro-controllers there are built-in sensors like the internal temperature sensor and the hall sensor which can be used to generate hardware random numbers.
-They can be a good alternative in place of the floating analog voltage and current system time for simple seeding of the built-in RNG while creating randomness in your embedded systems!
+They can be a good alternative in place of the floating analog voltage for simple seeding of the built-in pseudo RNG while creating randomness in your embedded systems!